You can perform I/O planning with either of the following types of projects:

 - An I/O planning project is an easy entry point that allows you to specify select I/O constraints and generate a top-level RTL file from the defined pins.

 - RTL project

 You can run more comprehensive DRCs on a post-synthesis netlist.
-The same is true after implementation and PDI generation.
-Therefore, Xilinx recommends using a skeleton design that includes clocking components and some basic logic to exercise the DRCs.
+The same is true after implementation and bitstream generation.
+Therefore, AMD recommends using a skeleton design that includes clocking components and some basic logic to exercise the DRCs.
 This builds confidence that the pin definition for the board will not have issues later.

 The recommended sign-off process is to run the RTL project through to bitstream generation to exercise all the DRCs.
 However, not all design cycles allow enough time for this process.
 Often the I/O configuration must be defined before you have synthesizable RTL.
 Although the Vivado tools enable pre-RTL I/O planning, the level of DRCs performed are fairly basic.
 Alternatively, you can use a dummy top-level design with I/O standards and pin assignments to help perform DRCs related to banking rules.